Audi A7 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for an Audi A7 are $1,416 a year for full coverage insurance.
-Comprehensive costs on average $286, collision costs $508, and liability insurance is $464.
-Buying just liability costs around $514 a year, with insurance for high-risk drivers costing around $3,076.
-16-year-old drivers cost the most to insure at $5,364 a year or more.
+Average auto insurance rates for an Audi A7 are $1,416 annually for full coverage insurance.
+Comprehensive costs on average $286 each year, collision insurance costs $508, and liability insurance is $464.
+Buying just liability costs around $514 a year, and insurance for high-risk drivers costs around $3,076.
+Teens receive the highest rates at up to $5,364 a year.

 Average premium for full coverage: $1,416

-Price estimates include $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all 50 states and for all A7 models.
+Includes $500 policy deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Rates are averaged for all 50 states and A7 models.

 Choosing to live in a large city has a significant impact on insurance rates.
-Rural areas are shown to have a lower frequency of physical damage claims than congested cities.
+Rural areas tend to have fewer physical damage claims than cities with more traffic congestion.
+The graphic below illustrates how your location can change car insurance rates.

-The examples above illustrate why everyone should compare rates quotes based on a specific location and risk profile, rather than relying on rate averages.
+These examples illustrate why all drivers should compare rates quotes based on a specific location and their own personal driving habits, rather than relying on averaged prices.

 Use the form below to get customized rates for your location.